williamqin14/Course-Planner-Website/README.md

 # Course-Planner-Website
-Fullstack application with React and Express.
+Fullstack application with React and Express, and UI built with bootstrap.

 Frontend:
 * App.js (React)